Two young men sit on a park bench overlooking a lake. One has his arm on the other's shoulder to comfort him.

 Tips for now

-If you don’t feel like you can speak to anyone you know, there are confidential helplines like the Samaritans, and safe online forums like The Mix, where you can get support from trained people who care and want you to feel better.
-See the bottom of this page for helplines you can use.
+If you can’t talk to anyone you know, there are helplines like the Samaritans, and safe online forums like The Mix.
+People there have got your back and want you to feel better.

-If you have a self-soothe box or a safety plan that you have already made, have a look at that and see what you can do to ground yourself.
-If not, try to focus on your breathing.
-Have a look at these coping techniques from our blogger Georgie or just concentrate on taking slow, deep breaths.
+If you’ve got a self-soothe box or a safety plan in place, have a look and see what you can do to ground yourself.
+Some find it helpful to focus on their senses and say out loud what they can see, smell, hear, feel or taste.
+You can also check out these coping techniques from our blogger Georgie, or simply focus on the present and your breath.

 C.K., 21